War crimes in the Syrian civil war: Effect on children

 A report from UNICEF estimates that over 5 million children are in need in Syria, and due to the spillover effect, 2.5 million more children are in need in neighbouring countries like Jordan and Iraq.
 From 2014 through 2019, 5,427 children were killed, averaging out to one child death every 10 hours.
 60% of child deaths were due to murders and injuries, with the effect of the use of explosives close behind.
 The WHO reported that the war resulted in nearly three-quarters of hospitals in Syria being unable to function and instead being used as military bases.
 The long-term conflict resulted in 60.5% of Syrian students developing one of the following mental health conditions: post-traumatic stress disorder (35.1%), depression (32.0%), and anxiety (29.5%).
 From January 2019 to June 2019, there were 74 attacks on schools in Syria, resulting in over 2 million children being out of school.
 With limited resources due to the war, 83% of people live in poverty, which resulted in 49% of children from ages 10 to 16 working.
 In May 2020, following nine years of gruesome war and coronavirus pandemic, inflation in Syria rose to an all-time high since April 2011.
 The situation resulted in doubling of food prices in just over six months and "children going to bed hungry," Imran Riza, a UN's top official based in Damascus informed.

-Ba'athist Syrian Armed Forces and allied forces
+Syrian Arab Armed Forces and allied forces

 According to various UN reports released during 2011-12, Syrian Arab Armed Forces and Ba'athist security apparatus were responsible for: